Exploring the Intersections of Religion and America’s Founding

 Our Mission

-The Religion and America’s 250th Coalition is committed to providing a comprehensive clearinghouse of materials, research, and exhibitions that highlight religion’s evolving role during America’s founding.
-By bridging academic scholarship with archival treasures, we aim to foster a deeper, more nuanced public understanding of how religious pluralism shaped the nation’s earliest years—and continues to shape it today.
+The Religion and America’s 250th Coalition is committed to providing a comprehensive clearinghouse linking the public to materials, research, and exhibitions that highlight religion’s role during the American founding.
+By connecting academic scholarship with archival holdings, we aim to foster a deeper understanding of how religion shaped the nation’s earliest years.

 Religious Scholars